 Progress reporting will include activities, scope, scheduled work, costs and significant milestone achievements since the last progress report was issued.

 Status reporting relates to the overall project report performance completion and is often expressed as a percentage.

 Forecasting predicts cost, scope, and schedule metrics and will use Earned Value Analysis to calculate such predictions.

 The use of variance analysis is very helpful here as it will compare the scope, schedule and cost inputs and compare these against their baselines.
 Take care to ensure that this information is accurate and all use the same base data.
 Remember that if such information sounds too good to be true -then it probably is!

 Case should be taken to compare these inputs to each other to ensure that they give a harmonized picture of progress.

 There are many forecasting methods that may be used when performing control communications, but all use the fundamental approach of comparing past performance along with the drivers for future performance in order to develop a realistic forecast.

 Finally it is worth mentioning the code of ethics and professional conduct, as when compiling reports information, it is a temptation to only include data that makes the project look good or to misrepresent data for the same reason.

 The project manager should always strive to gather truthful and accurate data and provide it in a timely manner.

 Want to get the whole picture?
-CLICK HERE for my PMP Primer!
+CLICK HERE for my PMP Masterclass!